 Each summer, hundreds of students come together to learn from award-winning history teachers live on Zoom.
 Our courses are for various grade levels and cover a variety of topics and eras in American history.
 You can watch recordings from past classes and sign up for upcoming courses.

-Black Lives in the Founding Era taught by Jason Butler for upper elementary and middle school students (3rd–8th grade).
+Taught by Jason Butler for upper elementary and middle school students (3rd–8th grade).
 Learn about Black Lives in the Founding Era through primary source documents.
 Each week students will examine a different historical figure—some famous and some little known—and their life, legacy, and accomplishments.

 Become a digital volunteer and help the Institute transcribe documents from the Gilder Lehrman Collection.
 Typed transcripts will help make primary sources more accessible for students, teachers, and researchers.
 This opportunity is available to students who are at least thirteen years old.
 You can start transcribing once you create a free account by clicking the “Create Account” option in the top menu bar and completing the form.
 Some documents you could transcribe include: